whispir/api/source/includes/_messages.md

 }
 ````

-Communications are the core of what the Whispir API offers as a service to customers.
+Communications are the core of what the Whispir.io API offers as a service to customers.

 Whispir has the ability to send communications across 7 different channels in a single API request: